TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ### _Availability:-_

-1 - I've set some **Reserved Concurrency for key lambdas.** 📌 For service continuity
+1 - I've set **Reserved Concurrency for key lambdas.** 📌 --> For service continuity

 </br>

-> We wanted to ensure that such Lambdas have the necessary resources they need for smooth operations,
+> We wanted to ensure that such Lambdas have the necessary resources they need for smooth operations
 >  --> client requests aren't lost due to other Lambdas consuming all available capacity 👍👍

 </br>